MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-pc-all.md

 ## Share files (with a Remote Assist HoloLens user only)

 There are two ways to share a OneDrive file or local file with a Remote Assist HoloLens user.
-Supported files include .jpg, bmp, png, tif, pdf, and still gif.
+Supported files include .jpg, .bmp, .png, .tif/.tiff, .pdf, and still .gif.

 - From the mixed reality tool bar, select the **Share File** option to share a file from OneDrive or your computer.
 The file will be uploaded in your personal OneDrive and permissions to access to that single file will be granted to call participants.
 - From the Microsoft Teams chat, select **Attach file** to share a file from OneDrive or your computer.